sirnewton01/gojazz/README.md

 +  Load the contents of your personal repository workspace for projects
 +  Synchronize your local changes with your repository workspace (EXPERIMENTAL)
 +  Incremental load, downloading only the changed files in your stream or repository workspace
-+  Build/test your code while automatically uploading the results to your project
++  Build/test your code while automatically uploading the results to your project (EXPERIMENTAL)

 ## Examples